robinsmith-source/sdi/docs/chapters/06-terraform-modules.md

 # Terraform Modules

-> This guide covers creating and using Terraform modules to organize and reuse infrastructure code.
+> This chapter covers creating and using Terraform modules to organize and reuse infrastructure code.
 It demonstrates a practical example of building a reusable module for generating SSH helper scripts.

 ## Prerequisites